KeithSloan/FreeCAD_GDML_Test_Collection/README.md

   * GDMLCOGcalcDirectory.py
      - Perform CofM and Moment of Inertia Calcs for all FC files in a directory

+# Notes:

-# Note: FreeCAD files should have been recomputed and saved
+## FreeCAD files should have been recomputed and saved

+## For Geant4 COG

+  load_gdml_color -m batchFile.mac

+  ( batchFile.mac same as initInit.mac minus /control/execture vis.mac )

 # Run a test